genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_layouts.md

 }
 ```

-> As mentioned above, children elements of the vertical layout component, stretch to the entire length by default.
-For the following examples, we will set the width of the buttons to `100px`
+> As mentioned above, children elements of the vertical and horizontal layout components, stretch to the entire length by default.
+For the following examples, we will set the width of the buttons to `100px`.

 <zero-design-system-provider style={{ display: 'flex', justifyContent: 'center', borderRadius: '5px' }}>
     <zero-card style={{ display: 'flex', flexDirection: 'column', backgroundColor: 'rgba( 207, 207, 207, 1)' }}>
-        <p style={{ color: 'black', padding: '4px'}}>Button width is set to 100px.
-By default the position of the children element will be at the top left.
-The same as <b>items.Start</b> and <b>content-start</b></p>
+        <p style={{ color: 'black', padding: '4px'}}>By default the position of the children element will be at the top left.
+The same as <b>items-tart</b> and <b>content-start</b></p>
         <zero-card>
             <zero-flex-layout class="flex-column">
                 <zero-button style={{ width: '100px' }}